TheChomas/GradeEz/README.md

 ## Notes:

 - The model will be downloaded the first time you run the server.
 After that it will be saved in the `model/` directory.
 The size is about 1.2 GB.
-- The `api/` directory is for the JSON response.
+- The `api/` directory is for the JSON response, which is deprecated.
 For normal templates, use other apps instead.

 ### The aim of the project / how it is supposed to work